evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_GT/_index.md

 The maximum DC charging speed is 150kW.
 A full charge from 0 - 100% would take 154 minutes, while a more common scenario of 10-80% would take 45 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 5% to 45% resulting in an actual charge speed including time loss on 85kW.
 Each charge session would take 26 minutes and 4 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 10 hours and 12 minutes to drive.
-This trip will require four charge session(s) charging from 4% to 47%.
-The total time lost for charging will be 112 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 26kWh/100km, 1000km will take 10 hours and 21 minutes to drive.
+This trip will require five charge session(s) charging from 6% to 43%.
+The total time lost for charging will be 121 minutes.
 ### Onboard charger